openharmony/docs/en/application-dev/reference/apis/js-apis-hashset.md

 **HashSet** is implemented based on [HashMap](js-apis-hashmap.md).
 In **HashSet**, only the **value** object is processed.

 Unlike [TreeSet](js-apis-treeset.md), which stores and accesses data in sorted order, **HashSet** stores data in a random order.
 This means that **HashSet** may use a different order when storing and accessing elements.
-Both of them allows only unique elements.
-However, null values are allowed in **HashSet**, but not allowed in **TreeSet**.
+Both of them allow only unique elements.
+However, null values are allowed in **HashSet**, but not in **TreeSet**, because null values may affect the order of elements in the container.

 **Recommended use case**: Use **HashSet** when you need a set that has only unique elements or need to deduplicate a set.